Generic Name: oxybutynin (Oral route)

 - For oral dosage form (extended-release tablets):

 - Children 6 years of age and older—At first, 5 mg once a day.
-Your doctor may increase your dose as needed.
+Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 20 mg per day.

 - Children younger than 6 years of age—Use is not recommended.